wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 * Russian by Vladimir Kudashev
 * Traditional Chinese translation by Tiffany Lee
 * Polish by Slawek Gdak ( http://www.blog.gdaq.pl )
+* Czech by Milan Trebulák
+* Turkish by Mustafa Can KIRANLI

 == Installation ==